Installation Guide¶

 VSCode with clangd and clangd extension should be able to index that without extra configuration.

-If you plan to use your wheel in other environment, it’s recommend to use auditwheel (on Linux) or delocate (on Darwin) to repair them.
+If you plan to use your wheel in other environment, it’s recommended to use auditwheel (on Linux) or delocate (on Darwin) to repair them.

 even if no source change.